The following sections describe quotas and limits for Cloud Router. To change a quota, request additional quota by using the Google Cloud Console.

 More generally, if a Cloud Router in a given region and Cloud Routers in different regions both learn routes with the same destination (but different next hops), reaching the maximum number of unique destinations for learned routes in the given region causes Google Cloud to ignore routes with that destination whose next hops are on Cloud Routers in the other regions.

-Cloud Router enforces quotas on resource usage for a variety of reasons.
+Cloud Router enforces quotas on resource usage for various reasons.
 For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
 Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically based on your use of a product.